Alistair31/Portfolio-Project/README.md

 After choosing all the stacks necessary, we then talk about the main objective of the project and how we might translate it into a functional software.
 The idea is:
 - a mobile application that provide, to all students, a way to post a report of harrassement and other problematic behavior.
-- a AI chatbot integrated for support of the victims, give advice and/or redirect them to the specialised school's staff.
 - a way for the staff to follow the issues for a better care of students.
+- a AI chatbot integrated for support of the victims, give advice and/or redirect them to the specialised school's staff.(potential risk)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>